There are so many good gaming laptops available to choose from.

 Gaming Laptop CPUs: Powering Performance Beyond the GPU

 The CPU performs a vital supporting role in gaming, while the GPU handles the majority of the work.
-Don’t cut corners because a subpar processor can hinder the performance of your GPU.

 Look for at least an AMD Ryzen 5 5000 series or an Intel Core i5 (12th Gen or newer) for gaming.
 Upgrade to an Intel Core i7 or Ryzen 7 if you stream, multitask, or create content on the side.